Disney Plus: Shang-Chi, Halloween movies, shows, prices and everything else to know

 Most programming on Disney Plus -- like Luca, Loki, The Mandalorian, WandaVision and almost everything else -- is available to watch at no added cost to subscribers.
-But a few theatrical movies -- like Jungle Cruise, Black Widow and Cruella -- were different.
-They debuted on the service through what Disney calls its Premier Access model, which made them available to stream the same day the films hit theatersbut required a $30 payment on top of the regular price of a Disney Plus subscription.
+But a few theatrical movies, including Jungle Cruise, Black Widow and Cruella, were different.
+They debuted on the service through what Disney calls its Premier Access model, which made them available to stream the same day the films hit theaters but required a $30 payment on top of the regular price of a Disney Plus subscription.

 Now, however, Disney's latest theatrical releases are hitting cinemas exclusively at first, casting doubt on whether Disney Plus will keep this Premier Access, same-day streaming option alive for any more movies in the future.
 Free Guy was released only in theaters in mid-August.
 Shang-Chi was its latest theatrical exclusive, and Eternals is set to come out only in theaters on Nov.
 5.